-To select Do this
+Do this

-Single objects Click the object in the schematic, or click the object name in the Hierarchy Browser.
+Click the object in the schematic, or click the object name in the Hierarchy Browser.

 Tcl equivalent: select {i:instanceName}

 For a net: select {n:netName}

 For a pin: select {t:pinName}

 For a port: select {p:portName}

-Multiple objects Use one of these methods:
+Use one of these methods:

 Draw a rectangle around the objects.

 • Select an object, press Ctrl, and click other objects you want to select.

 • Select multiple objects in the Hierarchy Browser.
-See Browsing With the Hierarchy Browser, on page 253.
+See Browsing With the Hierarchy Browser , on page 253.

 • Use Find to select the objects you want.
-See Finding Objects, on page 253.
+See Finding Objects , on page 253.

 Tcl equivalent: select {{i:instance1} {i:instance2}}

 Select all instances in the current view or press Ctrl+A:

 Tcl equivalent: select -instances

 • Select all primitives in the current view or press Ctrl+Alt+A:

 Tcl equivalent: select -primitives

-Objects by type (instances, ports, nets) Use Find to select the objects (see Browsing With the Find Command, on page 259), or use the Hierarchy Browser, which lists objects by type.
+Use Find to select the objects (see Browsing With the Find Command , on page 259), or use the Hierarchy Browser, which lists objects by type.

 To select Do this No objects (deselect all currently selected objects) Click the left mouse button in a blank area of the schematic.
 Deselected objects are no longer highlighted.
-Tcl equivalent: select -clear
+Tel equivalent: select -clear